zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 ![simulation](media/simulation.png)

-The trained model demonstrates stable trajectory tracking in the simulation environment.
+The predicted trajectory closely follows the reference path with limited lateral deviation.
 The generated control commands are smooth and consistent, without noticeable oscillatory behavior.
+In particular, the vehicle maintains stable behavior in curved segments.

+This indicates that the model successfully learned the underlying control strategy, and is able to capture the coupling between steering and acceleration dynamics.

 ---